2i2c-org/infrastructure/docs/hub-deployment-guide/configure-auth/github-orgs.md

     that profile.
 Add `2i2c-org:hub-access-for-2i2c-staff` to all
     `allowed_teams` so 2i2c engineers can log in to debug issues.
 If `allowed_teams` is not set, that profile is not available to anyone.

+    ```{note}
+    We used to allow restricting which profiles users can see based on what
+    org they were a part of, rather than just the *teams* they were a part of.
+    We no longer support this.
+    ```

 ### Enabling team based access on hub with pre-existing users